AchiMahadani/Fnp_Sales_Analysis/README.md

 - **Anniversary** and **Raksha Bandhan** are top revenue-generating occasions.
 - **Cakes** and **Soft Toys** lead in revenue among product categories.
 - Peak revenue months include **February, August, and October**.
-- **Delhi, Hyderabad, and Chennai** are among the top cities by orders.